Water Withdrawal Permits

 "New" versus "Initial" Permits

-While the old law pertained only to public water supply withdrawals, the new law requires a permit of all water withdrawal systems (with some exemptions) having the capacity to withdraw 100,000 gallons per day or more.
-Consequently, a large number of existing water withdrawal facilities that were not previously required to obtain permits will now need to do so.
-In order to manage this in a coordinated fashion the regulations contain a schedule for application submissions to DEC, as shown in the table below.
+As previously stated, the new law requires a permit for any type of water withdrawal having the capacity to withdraw 100,000 gallons per day or more.
+Consequently, a large number of existing water withdrawals that were not previously required to obtain permits will now need to do so.
+These are referred to as "initial permits".
+In order to manage permitting of all these existing facilities in a coordinated fashion, the regulations contain a schedule for application submissions to DEC as shown in Table 1, below.

 The initial permits schedule for existing facilities applies only if all of the following points are met: